juliangut/slim-routing/README.md

 Resulting route arguments is composed of all group arguments if any and route arguments

-#### Middleware
+#### Middlewares

-Resulting middleware added to a route will be the result of combining group middleware and route middleware and are applied to the route in the following order, so that final middleware execution order will be the same as expected in any Slim app:
+Resulting middlewares added to a route will be the result of combining group middleware and route middleware and are applied to the route in the following order, so that final middleware execution order will be the same as expected in any Slim app:

 * Firstly route middleware will be set to the route **in the order they are defined**
 * Then route group middleware (if any) are to be set into the route **in the same order they are defined**
 * If group has a parent then parent's middleware are set **in the order they are defined**, and this goes up until no parent group is left

+#### Transformers and parameters

+Resulting transformers list is a combination of all group transformers and parameters if any and route transformers and parameters

+As with placeholders, it is important to pay attention not to duplicate parameter names as child groups and routes will replace previous parameters

 ## Migration from 2.x